 Why are we considering a merger now?

 Our current school board has managed the district’s finances very well.
-They have balanced the books and have actually reduced our millage rate by 10%.
+They have balanced the books and have actually recently reduced our millage rate by 3 mils2.
 That demonstrates good fiscal management.
 As a result, we will approach our discussions with PPS about a full district merger from a position of strength.
 It’s an ideal time to pursue this.

 What magnet, charter, and other affiliated schools and differentiated learning pathway programs would children of Wilkinsburg residents be eligible for?

-PPS has an extensive and thriving program for gifted and talented students, and the district’s special education and social-emotional programs far surpass the programs currently available in Wilkinsburg.
+PPS has extensive magnet schools and programs3 and a thriving program for gifted and talented students4, and the district’s special education and social-emotional programs5 far surpass the programs currently available in Wilkinsburg6.
 With a full school district merger, children of Wilkinsburg residents would be eligible for all of these programs.
-More information on these programs can be found on the PPS website.

 How would a full merger impact our access to Pittsburgh Promise scholarships?

 There would be no change.
-Children of Wilkinsburg residents who attend PPS high schools and meet the eligibility criteria are and will remain fully eligible for Pittsburgh Promise scholarships.
+Children of Wilkinsburg residents who attend PPS high schools and meet the eligibility criteria are—and will remain—fully eligible for Pittsburgh Promise scholarships.7

 What will be our designated school(s) and where are they located?
 What will happen to our current school buildings?